pelias-deprecated/dockerfiles/readme.md

 ## Data Download and Import

-You can run `./prep_data.sh`, can be used to download and import data after changing configuration settings or to update existing data.
+You can run `./prep_data.sh` to download and import data after changing configuration settings or to update existing data.

 Below are configuration options for the various data sources.

 ```bash
 mdkir -p /tmp/data